 I joined the company in 2002 as part of a graduation program for my Industrial Design Studies at the University of Technology in Delft.
 Back then I was part of a three-man Concept Art Team that also included Roy Postma [now Art Director on Killzone Shadow Fall – ed.].

-Wait – the entire Concept Art Team for Killzone 1 consisted of only three
+Wait – the entire Concept Art Team for Killzone 1 consisted of only three people?

 That’s right.
 And those three people occasionally helped out on other tasks as well, such as level design.
 Our roles were much less strictly defined back then.